W4RH4WK/Debloat-Windows-10/README.md

     5. ...
 4. Reboot!

 ## Interactivity

 The scripts are designed to run without any user-interaction.
 Modify them beforehand.
 If you want a more interactive approach check out [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking) from [10se1ucgo](https://github.com/10se1ucgo).

-## Privacy Settings

-I am also working on a script which sets the privacy settings of the current user.
-I will try to keep it up-to-date as good as possible but do not rely on them since they may be outdated.

-If you find a certain setting which should be set in the stated script, let me know.

 ## Liability